keel-hq/keel/readme.md

 # Keel - automated Kubernetes deployments for the rest of us

-Lightweight (11MB image size, uses 12MB RAM when running) [Kubernetes](https://kubernetes.io/) controller for automating image updates for deployments.
+Lightweight (uses ~10MB RAM when running) [Kubernetes](https://kubernetes.io/) controller for automating deployment updates when new image is available.
 Keel uses [semantic versioning](http://semver.org/) to determine whether deployment needs an update or not.
 Currently keel has several types of triggers:

 * Google's pubsub integration with [Google Container Registry](https://cloud.google.com/container-registry/)
 * Webhooks